Some household needs are considered invalid for Child Care Subsidy. Examples of child care needs that are not valid include, but are not limited to:

 - Employment at a licensed in-home child care facility when their child attends the same facility.

-- Employment as a child care provider caring for four or less children (FOL).
-The FOL provider is available to care for his or her own child while providing care to other children.
+- Employment as a Six (6) of Fewer (SOF) child care provider caring for six or less children.
+The SOF provider is available to care for his or her own child while providing care to other children.

-- Employment working for a FOL child care provider.
-The FOL provider contracts to be the sole caretaker of the children in their care.
+- Employment working for a SOF child care provider.
+The SOF provider registers to be the sole caretaker of the children in their care.

 - Attending or receiving private tutoring or instruction in Adult Education and Literacy (AEL), High School Equivalency Test (HiSET), or English as a Second Language (ESL) programs not certified by Department of Elementary and Secondary Education (DESE).